 Each route to market is different.
 They all require a different level of involvement and engagement from both internal and external stakeholders.
 For example, direct-to-consumer is typically very low touch, whereas direct selling is high touch and requires a greater level of investment to execute.

 The key to building effective revenue operations is also arguably the biggest challenge: bringing all route-to-market channels together to optimize revenue generation for each one and avoid conflict between them.
 This is a heavy task, but as the leading go-to-market experts, our expertise in building and executing the strategies made to help our clients grow and accelerate revenue is based on a proven track record for success.
 We not only understand the importance of a GTM strategy, but also how to unify the strategy across systems, teams, tools, and processes from end-to-end so our clients can achieve their highest potential possible.

 #2: RevOps goes beyond tools

 Many traditional takes on RevOps claim that a critical aspect of the approach is aligning and getting the most out of the systems you have as well as connecting your data.
-Common viewpoints also usually emphasize that the model can help you identify tool redundancy and simplify your technology stack.
+Common viewpoints also usually emphasize that a RevOps-focused business model can help you identify tool redundancy and simplify your technology stack.
 To clarify, all of these points are correct and describe essential functions that will drive your RevOps’ effectiveness.
 But they don’t tell the whole story.

 Tools and connected data only make up part of your RevOps — and traditional definitions often fail to put equal weight on its other important aspects and functions.
 We believe three counterparts make up the approach as a whole, including your: